Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

 \subsection{Imperfect random number generators}

-The first building block of the protocol is the imperfect random number generator (RNG).
+The starting point of the protocol is an imperfect RNG that needs to be amplified into cryptographic randomness satisfying the definition in \eqref{sec_def}.
 We consider RNGs that output sequentially, i.e.~output bits $r_i \in \{0,1\}$ with $t(r_i)<t(r_{i+1})$ the time at which each bit is generated.
-Contrary to other approaches for randomness generation, the bits are not assumed to be perfectly random and/or private.
-The starting assumption is that each bit is only \textit{somewhat} random, conditioned on the previously generated bits or on the information $H$ an external observer has about the device (see Fig.~\ref{Fig:DIRAsetup}).
-The quality of such an \textit{imperfect} RNG is quantified by the parameter $\eps_{SV}\geq0$ such that:
+Contrary to other approaches for randomness generation, as for example in randomness expansion, in randomness amplification those bits are not assumed to be completely unpredictable, private to the user nor distributed in an identical and independent way (the IID assumption).
+The starting assumption is that each bit is only \textit{somewhat} unpredictable, conditioned on the previously generated bits and on any additional information $h$ an external observer has about this source (see Fig.~\ref{Fig:DIRAsetup}).
+Following the literature, we say that such imperfect RNGs generate \textit{weak} randomness only\footnote{Throughout this manuscript, we use \textit{imperfect RNG} as synonymous of a device outputting as a \textit{weak source} satisfying the SV condition below, in \eqref{SVsource}.}.
+Such a weak source of randomness is called a Santha-Vazirani (SV) source and was first studied in \cite{santha1986generating}.
+The quality of {an} SV source is quantified by the parameter $\delta \in [0,\frac{1}{2}]$ such that:

-where $\vec{r}_{i-1} = (r_{i-1},r_{i-2},...,r_{1})$ are all the bits that were previously generated and $p(r_i|\vec{r}_{i-1},H)$ denotes the probability of guessing bit $r_i$ conditioned on the history H and the previous bits generated during the protocol.
-A known result is that it is impossible to amplify such a Santha-Vazirani (SV) source using classical processes without additional assumptions \cite{santha1986generating}.
-More precisely, it is impossible to process the outcomes of the SV source with $\eps_{SV} > 0$ into an outcome string with $\eps' < \eps_{SV}$.
-Additionally, the SV source is not assumed to be private.
-A public source of randomness is one that is not perfectly predictable before the numbers are generated, but once generated these are possibly known to anyone.
-Such numbers are obviously not useful for cryptography.\\
+where $\vec{r}_{i-1} = (r_{i-1},r_{i-2},...,r_{1})$ are all the bits that were previously generated and $p(r_i|\vec{r}_{i-1},h)$ denotes the probability of guessing outcome bit $r_i$ given the history $h$ and the previous bits generated during the protocol.
+It is known that it is impossible to amplify {an} SV source using classical processes without additional assumptions \cite{santha1986generating}.
+More precisely, it is impossible to process the outcomes of the SV source with $\delta > 0$ into an outcome string with $\delta' < \delta$.
+Additionally, in our work the output of the SV source is not assumed to be private.
+Such a \textit{public} source of randomness is one that is not perfectly predictable before the numbers are generated, but once generated these numbers are possibly known to anyone.
+An example of such a public source is a randomness beacon available on the internet.
+Such numbers are obviously not (directly) usable in cryptographic applications requiring privacy.\\